diffplug/spotless/plugin-gradle/README.md

     licenseHeader '/* (C) $YEAR */', 'package ' // or licenseHeaderFile
     // note the 'package ' argument - this is a regex which identifies the top
-    // of the file, be careful that all of your source has a package declaration
+    // of the file, be careful that all of your sources have a package declaration,
     // or pick a regex which works better for your code }
 }